Home Blog Should I Sign a Prenup

 • Protects Children from Former Marriages: Signing a prenup document can include important clauses that will help safeguard the children in the marriage if either party has a child(ren) from a prior marriage.
 It ensures that in the event of the parents passing, the child's biological parent can leave a share of the inheritance to the child.
 Without a prenuptial agreement, the surviving spouse might receive all or nearly all of these assets, leaving less for the child than the parent might have preferred.

 • Allows Comprehensive Future Planning: Divorce is only one topic that prenups cover.
-The most frequent reason for a couple to sign a prenup is divorce, but it is also possible to state what would happen in the event of death or incapacity in this agreement.
+The most frequent reason for a couple to sign a prenup is divorce, but it is also possible to state what would happen in the event of death or incapacity, or other circumstances that may affect the division of assets.

 • Provides Defense Against Debts: Signing a prenuptial agreement might define who is responsible for whatever debts either party has when they get married.
 If there are distinct debts involved, this arrangement will prevent the other person from inheriting them in the case of a divorce.